 The PC gaming scene is a daunting one to enter.
 With difficult-to-understand hardware specs, loads of different storefronts, and hundreds of games to play, there’s a lot to look into—it can be a bit overwhelming.
 But just because you’re interested in PC gaming doesn’t mean you need to spend hours reading into what a graphics card does.
 You really just need to know the basics at first, which is exactly what we’re covering in this article.

 There are plenty of reasons to get into PC gaming.
-Games look and perform best on PC (assuming you spend enough on your hardware to support it) compared to a gaming console, you can use keyboard and mouse to control games (especially good for shooters and strategy games) in addition to controllers, and you also just have more choice when it comes to what to play.
+Games look and perform best on PC (assuming you spend enough on your hardware to support it) compared to a gaming console, you can use a keyboard and mouse to control games (especially good for shooters and strategy games) in addition to controllers, and you also just have more choice when it comes to what to play.

 But before you can reap those benefits, you need to prepare properly first, so let’s just jump into it.

-First and foremost, the PC components you need depends on what games you want to play.
+First and foremost, the PC components you need depend on what games you want to play.
 If you’re looking to run the most intensive games like Red Dead Redemption 2 or Cyberpunk 2077 at max settings, you’ll need a real beast of a machine, as those games are graphically incredible and have steep system requirements as a result.
 Meanwhile, simpler games can run on drastically less powerful computers.

 If you’re planning on getting a gaming laptop, you don’t get a ton of choice when it comes to specs.
 You pretty much just receive whatever the manufacturer will give you at the price range.
 If you are planning on upgrading your laptop but can’t spend a ton on a high-spec gaming model, then look out for Ryzen 4000 and Intel Xe laptops, where the integrated graphics deliver impressive performance for the price in modern games.